JSogaard/chip8emu/README.md

 # CHIP-8 Emulator

-A CHIP-8 emulator (or rather an interpreter) written in Rust as a hobby project
+A work-in-progress CHIP-8 emulator (or rather an interpreter) written in Rust as a hobby project